Hanbury, Staffordshire: St Werburgh's Church

 Four bays make up the nave with double-chamfered pointed arches and moulded capitals on round columns, Norman to the north and replica to south.
 The chancel arch is pointed and the nave roof of cambered and moulded ties with painted bosses is dated 1698 but is apparently two centuries older.
 The pulpit, of stone and alabaster, is in the style of Street, circular on clustered columns with a trefoil-headed blind arcade on marble columns around its sides.
 Coloured local alabaster and imported marble form the font, which is square on four extended columns and built over the carved Norman font, still discernible within the present font.
 There are remnants of medieval glass in the south aisle and south-east window.
 In 1894 the east and west windows were made by Ward and Hughes.
 Lower parts of the tower walls have purpose-made glazed tiles of 1883 as a family memorial.

 Sir John de Hanbury (d.
 1303) has an alabaster monument in the east of the south aisle: a recumbent effigy tomb clasping a sword and with crossed legs and dog.
 This is possibly a later attempt by this Hanbury family to add credibility to their lineage, otherwise this would be the earliest alabaster in England.

 The large alabaster chest tomb of Ralph Adderley (d.
 1595) to the northeast of the chancel has three figures cut in the top slab of Ralph and his two wives, with moulded edges and sides with carved kneeling figures of children at the opposite end.
 Sir Charles Egerton (d.
 1624) has a reclining alabaster figure in a moulded segmental-arch canopied niche.
 Puritan bust plaques are to Katherine Agard (d.
 1620) and her daughter, Ann Woollocke, with ruffs and steeple hats, and to Dorothy Villiers (d.
 1665).
 Sir John Egerton's (d.
 1662) memorial is similar to the above Egerton monument, but with a damaged canopy; it is in the east corner of the north aisle.

 John Wilson's (d.1839) memorial is a neo-classical low-relief marble plaque depicting a seated woman in doric surrounds by Hollins.
-Sir John Cheyne, the rector from 1363–91, has a brass plaque at the foot of the chancel steps showing a much-worn figure with a cassock, surplice, almace and cope.
+Sir John Cheyne, the rector from 1363 to 1391, has a brass plaque at the foot of the chancel steps showing a much-worn figure with a cassock, surplice, almace and cope.